angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 **How can we mitigate it?**
 - Focus on outcomes: what problems did the team intend to solve with a collection of metrics?
 What questions were the metrics hoping to answer or help ask?
-- Institute a periodic view of metrics (both of what they are supposed to measure and the metrics themselves)
+- Institute a periodic review of metrics (both of what they are supposed to measure and the metrics themselves)
 - Ask tough questions (both of what the metrics are supposed to measure and the metrics themselves)

 ## Pitfall #9: Not reviewing, evolving and deprecating metrics